BeckyStitchs/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Desserts

+Ingreidents:
+- 2 slices gingers
+- 500ml water
+- 2 sweet potatos
+- 3 pieces borwn sugar slabs

+Instructions:
+1. Smash the ginger using the flat side of a meat mallet or a large flat knife like a cleaver.
+2. Peel then cut the sweet potatoes into large chunks.
+You can either slice it down cleanly or wedge the cleaver 1/3 of the way in and break the rest off.
+By doing the latter technique, you’ll create more texture for every bite.
+3. Bring the water to a boil and add the sweet potatoes and ginger.
+Let it simmer for 10 minutes on medium heat.
+4. Add the brown sugar slabs in and let it cook for another 5 minutes or until the ingredients have softened to preference.